 |

-Tip: Labs should create a punchout test checklist: validate UoM, GL codes, UNSPSC codes, contract pricing, and ship-to addresses before go-live.
+Tip: Labs should use a punchout test checklist covering units of measure, GL codes, UNSPSC codes, contract pricing, and ship-to addresses before go-live.

 Feature